Migrate to Warp from iTerm2 Warp imports your iTerm2 profile automatically, bringing over theme, font, keybindings, hotkey window, and more in a few clicks. This page walks through the importer, what it covers, and what to reconfigure manually after. ## What transfers automatically Warp ships a buil

 - Choose which settings to keep or skip on the preview screen.

-Use Warp’s agent for follow-up settings
+Use Warp’s Agent for follow-up settings

 -

-In Warp, switch to Agent Mode with
+In the Warp app, switch to Agent Mode with

 ⌘+I. -

-Read my iTerm2 preferences with
+Enter.Read my iTerm2 preferences with

 defaults read com.googlecode.iterm2and port any settings that the importer didn’t cover (extra profiles, custom keybindings) into my Warpsettings.tomlusing themodify-settingsskill.
 Show me a diff before applying. -